amaWalkers Camino

 Walking shorter stages might not suit ultra-fit mountain hikers or race walkers who can hike double the daily distances!

-There is no technical hiking or mountaineering involved on this walk.
-You will need to be reasonably fit and able to walk an average 15 km per day, which includes two days of steep ascents to the Gr St Bernard Pass (the shortest day).
+There is no technical hiking or mountaineering involved on this walk although hiking poles are recommended.
+You will need to be reasonably fit and able to walk an average 13 km per day, which includes two days of steep ascents to the Gr St Bernard Pass and undulating trails into the Aosta Valley.
+Don't worry, we take these slowly and stop frequnetly to take in breathtaking views.

-The Saint Bernard dogs still live at the hospice on Great Saint Bernard, a shelter founded in the Middle Ages, led by Augustinian monks.
+The Saint Bernard dogs still live at the hospice at the Gr Saint Bernard Pass, a shelter founded in the Middle Ages, led by Augustinian monks.
 The hospitality of the monks is legendary.
 The Saint Bernard dogs have been bred on this Alpine pass by the monks, first with the attribute of being able to carry loads, later also as an avalanche search dog.
 The most renowned and legendary of these dogs, Barry, is supposed to have saved the lives of over 40 people.
 You can visit the dogs in ther kennels behind the hospice.

 Sunrise is around 05h50 and sunset at 21h30 so you have lots of time to reach your destination without rushing.
-The trail is on often on mountain tracks, stones, gravel, riverine trails and asphalt paths which, although not technically difficult, require a moderate level of fitness.
+The trail is on often on mountain tracks, stones, gravel, riverine trails and asphalt paths which, although not technically difficult but require a moderate level of fitness.

-With this in mind, we have had many people between the ages of 60 and 75 walking this section in our groups.
+With this in mind, we have had many groups with an average age of 70-something walking this route.
 Its not an age thing - its up to you to do the training!

 You need to train on hills!
 If there are no hills near to you to train on, use the stairs in your local shopping mall, public buildings or underground, or at the gym on a treadmill or StairMaster.